About Dodge County

 Property & Public Records

-The Clerk of Superior Court of Dodge County serves as the County Recorder, maintaining real property records including warranty deeds, quitclaim deeds, security deeds (mortgages), liens, financing statements, easements, plat maps, and other documents affecting real property titles.
-The office is located at 901 College Street, Eastman, Georgia 31023, and can be reached at (478) 374-2871.
-Real property records dating back to the county's formation in 1870 are available for public inspection during regular business hours.
+The Clerk of Superior Court of Dodge County is the County Recorder, maintaining real property records including warranty deeds, quitclaim deeds, security deeds (mortgages), liens, financing statements, easements, plat maps, and other documents affecting real property titles.
+The office is located at 901 College Street, Eastman, Georgia 31023, and can be contacted through the office’s website.
+Real property records dating back to Dodge County's formation in 1870 are available for public inspection during regular business hours.

 • The Clerk's office provides indexing systems organized by grantor and grantee names, making it possible to trace property ownership chains.